annancahya/annancahya/README.md

 ### Hi 👋, I'm Annan

 * Computer Science Student @Primakara University<br>
-* I'm currently studying in Bangkit Academy.
+* I am currently developing a game titled Seed of Destiny

 <!--
 **annancahya/annancahya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.